 Sep.
 12, 2024 Posted in Japan

 Japan – the land of the rising sun – home of technology, sushi, ramen, bullet trains, anime and amazing fashion, who wouldn’t want to visit?
 Better yet, why not live there?
 Embarking on the adventure of a lifetime can seem a bit scary – even more so when you don’t speak the language.
 While Japanese is an absolutely beautiful language, it can be quite tricky to learn.
 Without speaking Japanese, it can be hard to find a job.
-However, there are jobs in Japan for English speakers available, and we’ll help you find them!
+However, there is work in Japan for English speakers available, and we’ll help you find the opportunities you are looking for!

 The first step of your adventure is to get a Japan Working Holiday Visa.
 Without this, you will not be able to work in Japan.